Working conditions and employee benefits

 Parental leave pay

 When you are on parental leave, you receive parental benefit from the Social Insurance Agency.
 On top of this, parental leave pay is an extra sum of money which you receive from Uppsala University.
 It comprises 10 percent of your current daily salary and is paid for a maximum of 360 days per child.
-More information is found on Medarbetarportalen.
+More information is found at our intranet, Medarbetaringången.

-Uppsala University has agreements with Previa (Uppsala) and Avonova (Visby) for occupational health services, meaning that employees can visit them for work-related problems.
-Visits to the occupational health service are free of charge.
+Uppsala University has agreements with Falck (Uppsala) and Avonova (Visby) for occupational health services, meaning that employees can visit them for work-related problems.
+Visits to the occupational health service are free of charge but must be approved by your manager.

-As an employee at Uppsala University you are offered an exercise and keep-fit subsidy of SEK 2,000 per year.
-The subsidy is offered for activities that are covered by the Tax Agency’s rules for exercise and other wellness – for example aerobics, spinning, football, bowling, and tennis.
+As an employee at Uppsala University you are offered a wellness subsidy of SEK 2,000 per year.
+The subsidy is offered for activities such as for example aerobics, spinning, football, bowling, and tennis.
 To be reimbursed, you need to register your expenses for wellness subsidy in Primula Web.
 If you have any questions about the fitness activities subsidy, the HR administrator at your department will be happy to help you.

 Wellness hour